 - 1. Unless the appeal officer remands the matter, they will inform the respondent and the complainant that the matter is closed with no further right to appeal. - 2.
 If the appeal officer remands the matter, they will specify what further fact-finding should occur or what additional information should be considered and request that the investigator or hearing officer report back to the appeal officer on their additional fact-finding.
-After receiving the investigator or hearing officer's (whichever applies)

-additional factual findings, the appeal officer will issue their decision within 10 business days.
+After receiving the investigator or hearing officer's (whichever applies) additional factual findings, the appeal officer will issue their decision within 10 business days.
 This decision will be final.

-IV.D.
-ADDITIONAL ASSESSMENT AND CONSULTATION (Stage 2.D)
+IV.D ADDITIONAL ASSESSMENT AND CONSULTATION (Stage 2.D)

-Once any appeal is final or the period for submitting an appeal has lapsed, the Title IX Officer will send the final findings and determination to the Chancellor or Chancellor's designee, with a summary explanation of any difference between the investigator's determination or preliminary determination (whichever applies) and the final determination and findings.
+Once any appeal is final or the period for submitting an appeal has lapsed, the Title IX Officer will send the final finding and determination to the respondent's supervisor or appropriate administrative authority, with a summary explanation of any difference between the investigator's determination or preliminary determination (whichever applies) and the final determination and findings.

-The Chancellor or Chancellor's designee has the authority and responsibility to decide what action to take in response to the final determination and findings.
-The Chancellor or Chancellor's designee may determine that additional investigation is required to determine whether other Code of Conduct violations occurred, but will not reconsider the findings and determinations regarding SVSH Policy violations made through the hearing and any appeal.
+The respondent's supervisor or appropriate administrative authority has the authority and responsibility to propose and implement any responsive action.
+The supervisor or other appropriate administrative authority may determine that additional investigation is required to determine whether violations of other policies occurred, but will not reconsider the findings and determinations regarding SVSH Policy violations made through the hearings and any appeal.

-If the final finding is that a faculty respondent violated the SVSH Policy, then the Chancellor or Chancellor's designee will, if they did not already do so, consult with the Title IX Officer and either engage the Peer Review Committee or consult with the Academic Personnel Office as described in Assessment and Consultation (Stage 2) of the Framework.
-If the Chancellor or Chancellor's designee already took these steps (because the investigator determined or preliminarily determined the respondent violated the SVSH Policy), then they may choose to repeat them before proposing a resolution (for example, when the finding following any hearing or appeal is different from the investigator's designee will decide what action to take to resolve the matter.
+If the final finding is that a respondent is responsible for violating the SVSH Policy, then the respondent's supervisor or other appropriate administrative authority will, if they did not already do so, consult with the Title IX Officer as described in Assessment and Consultation (Stage 2) of the Framework.
+If the Respondent's supervisor or appropriate administrative authority already took this step (because the investigator determined or preliminarily determined the respondent violated the SVSH Policy), then they may but are not required to repeat it before proposing a resolution (for example, when the finding following any hearing or appeal is different from the investigator's determination or preliminary determination).
+The Respondent's supervisor or other appropriate administrative authority will propose a decision regarding how to resolve the matter.
+The proposal must be submitted to the Chancellor's designee for review and approval.